I have been re-reading ‘Eats, Shoots & Leaves’ by Lynne Truss.

 NEWSFLASH TO NEWBIES

-**Your writing buddies, your critique partners, and heaven forbid, your readers don’t want to slog through your grammatical mistakes.**
+**Your writing buddies, your critique partners, and DEFINITELY, your readers don’t want to slog through your grammatical mistakes.**

 FIRST – SINGLE OUT THE GRAMMAR PROBLEM

 Start simple: pick one aspect that you ‘just’ don’t get and research that grammar rule.
 There are scads of grammar research sites.

 My suggestion: check a couple of sites.
 Not all research sites are created equal.
 More importantly, when studying from more than (1) source, a real understanding of the rule will become clear.

 Simply put: the rule will just make sense.
 Hey, and if you find a YouTube or Podcast with grammar goodies, then it’s a treasure trove.
 Mine it for all its worth.

 Let’s single out the Apostrophe.
 NOT all aspects of its use: JUST ONE.

 The tiny apostrophe is actually quite a work-horse in grammar.
 Perhaps, I should liken it to a hummingbird.
 Always around, busy, and cheerful if used correctly.